-Nursing Wear- You need to be comfortable.
-I found the nursing bra, that I had purchased, (with a full coverage/molded cup), to be a bit too cumbersome.
-I went back and purchased a sport-style nursing bra, which was better.
-Then I found these nursing cami and tank tops, and never looked back.
+Nursing Wear- You need to be comfortable while breastfeeding your twins.
+I found the nursing bra that I had purchased was a bit too cumbersome.
+I went back and purchased a sport-style nursing bra.
+This style was more comfortable for me.
+Once I found these nursing camis and tank tops, I never looked back.
 I wore these under everything!
-I loved that they keep your belly covered as you nurse, (especially since it was winter time when I brought my babies home.)
+I loved that they keep your belly covered as you nurse.
 You can find them at a decent price at your local retail store.
 Others need more support like a bra like this from Bravado Designs which comes in sizes up to a G cup.

-Using a breast pump: You will need a hospital grade, double electric breast pump, if your babies are born premature or are otherwise medically compromised.
-And you will need to pump more than once or twice a day.
-(I don’t even know why they invented single breast pumps!)
-A hospital grade pump is best and preferred by most mothers.
-You can purchase or rent one from your local hospital, WIC office, or any other medical facility.
-Read here for details about your health insurance company picking up the tab.
-You can use a used pump if all of the attachments are new including: breastshields, valves, membranes and tubes, as shown in the photo.
+You can purchase or rent one from your local hospital, WIC office, or at many other medical facilities.
+Be sure to check with your health insurance company about picking up the tab.
+You can use a used pump if all of the attachments are new including breast shields, valves, membranes, and tubes, as shown in the photo.
 DO NOT use attachments used by someone else, for sanitary reasons.
 I pumped for about four months for my premature twins.
-It is hard, but is well worth the effort.
+It is hard but well worth the effort.

-A ‘hands-free’ pumping bra/bustier, (pictured right), will help free your hands for multi-tasking, while you pump.
+A ‘hands-free’ pumping bra/bustier will help free your hands for multi-tasking, while you pump.
 Twin mama Erin D. suggests, “Making pumping your ‘me’ time!”
 So grab the remote, a book, or come read tips and get support on Twiniversity, while you pump!

-We wish you the best on your endeavors to breast feed your multiples.
-Here are some more tips for helping to succeed at breast feeding.
+We wish you the best while breastfeeding your twins.
+Here are some more tips for helping to succeed at breastfeeding.
 And if you ever have any questions, please feel free to contact the Twiniversity team for support!